temporalio/helm-charts/README.md

 ```

-#### Default Installation: Batteries Included
+### Install with required and optional dependencies

+This method requires a three node kubernetes cluster to successfully bring up all the dependencies.

-By default, Temporal Helm Chart configures Temporal to runs with Cassandra (for persistence) and ElasticSearch/Kafka (for "visibility" features), Prometheus, and Grafana.
+By default, Temporal Helm Chart configures Temporal to run with a three node Cassandra cluster (for persistence) and ElasticSearch/Kafka (for "visibility" features), Prometheus, and Grafana.
+Kafka also depends on Zookeeper.
 By default, Temporal Helm Chart installs all dependencies, out of the box.

-To install Temporal with all of its dependencies, including Cassandra and ElasticSearch, run this command:
+To install Temporal with all of its dependencies run this command:

 ```bash
 ~/temporal-helm$ helm install temporaltest . --timeout 900s